 Project Work has the same curriculum hours as any other H1 subject.
-However, as a coursework-based and team-based subject, it is not uncommon for students to spend a significant amount of time outside of the school curriculum brainstorming, articulating, debating and reviewing their project both individually and in their group.
+However, as a coursework and team-based subject, it is not uncommon for students to spend time outside of the school curriculum brainstorming, researching, discussing and reviewing their project both individually and in their group.

 The assessment is administered by the Singapore Examination and Assessment Board (SEAB) and conducted jointly by MOE and the University of Cambridge Local Examinations Syndicate (UCLES).
-The results constitute 10 points of the University Entrance Score (UES) to the local universities.
+The results constitute a maximum of 10 A-Level points.

-There are 2 compulsory papers for Project Work.
-The papers are as follows:
+There are 2 papers for Project Work.
+The papers are: